How does a business funding broker work

 The answer is almost always no. Here's why:

-The broker fee (typically 1–10% of the funded amount) is paid by the lender from their own margin — not added on top of your cost.
+The broker fee (typically 1–10% of the funded amount) is paid by the funder from their own margin — not added on top of your cost.
 A reputable broker will be completely transparent about this and will never charge you an upfront fee.

 ⚠️ Red flag: Any broker who charges you an upfront fee before funding is a warning sign.
-Legitimate brokers are paid by lenders upon deal close — not by business owners in advance.
+Legitimate brokers are paid by funders upon deal close — not by business owners in advance.
 Never pay a "processing fee," "application fee," or "commitment fee" before your loan is funded.

 What a Good Broker Does That You Can't Do Alone

-Knows which lenders accept your profile
+Knows which funders accept your profile

 Negotiates on your behalf